 Now, as WebAuthn is a widely adopted internet standard, this demo also works using other browsers and platforms.
 Give it a try, invite your friends, your mom, and your co-workers to join the fun and feel the difference of a convenient and highly secure login experience.
 WebAuthn powered by the Hanko API 💪

-See you for part 2 of this guide where we will add Apple's Shiny iOS app to our little demo setup.
+See you for part 2 of this guide where we will add Apple's Shiny iOS app to our demo setup.